Pixel density determines how crisp and sharp an image will appear on your display.

 - d = diagonal length of screen (inches)

-The more pixels there are on a screen the more detailed an image can be.
+The higher the pixel density, the more pixels there are on a screen, and the more detailed an image can be.
 It will be sharper and more clear looking.

 That’s why nowadays you have technology pushing into 16K territory (move over 4K and 8K) for the best and sharpest image possible.